git/git.github.io/General-Microproject-Information.md

 You can ask for help if there are things you don't understand in a micro-project description, or if you have some trouble working on your micro-project or even finding a micro-project.
-But please be very specific in your questions and tell us in details what you searched or tried, what you expected and what didn't work as you expected.
+But please be very specific in your questions and tell us in detail what you searched or tried, what you expected and what didn't work as you expected.
 Something like "I couldn't find a good micro-project for me", for example, doesn't tell us much, and doesn't give us any idea